-This headboard came to be, because a client had some beautiful painted room dividers.
-They were starting to fall apart so she no longer wanted to use them as a room divider, but still wanted to display the Chinese art work.
+This headboard came to be because a client had some beautifully painted room dividers.
+They were starting to fall apart, so she no longer wanted to use them as a room divider but still wanted to display the Chinese artwork.
 To preserve them, we decided to frame them and turn them into a headboard.

-For more information on how to purchase a headboard from me please visit my custom furniture web page Custom Chinese Headboard for more information.
+For more information on purchasing a headboard from me, please visit my custom furniture web page, Custom Headboard.

-I started the project out by rough cutting and milling the parts a bit oversized.
-Here I am ripping down the dividers that will separate the panels.
-I cut them about a quarter inch wider than needed just in case there is some tension in the wood that is release and pulls them out of Square.
-This way I have room to re-joint the edge square and flat and rip them to the final size.
+I started the project by rough cutting and milling the parts a bit oversized.
+Here, I am ripping down the dividers that will separate the panels.
+I cut them about a quarter inch wider than needed just in case there is some tension in the wood that is released and pulls them out of Square.
+This way, I have room to re-joint the edge square and flat and rip them to the final size.